crenteriam/crenteriam.github.oi/research.md

 <!--TEXT STARTS HERE-->
 My primary area of interest is the adoption and use of information technologies in organizations.
-Currently my research have focused on governments, where the use of information technologies can be used for improving citizen engagement, decision-making and the quality of public service delivery.
+Currently, I am studying information technologies to improve citizen participation, decision-making and public service delivery.

 <!--TEXT ENDS HERE-->
 <center>